josephkwok001/tp/docs/DeveloperGuide.md

 **Use case UC02: Add a client**

+**Preconditions:**
+* The system is running and responsive
+* No client with identical unique identifiers (e.g., phone/email) exists in the system

+**Guarantees:**
+* If successful, a new client with valid details is added to the system
+* If unsuccessful, the system state remains unchanged

 **MSS**
 1. Agent requests to add a client
 2. System requests required details (name, phone, email, address)